 - create large volumes of content

-- have audio quality standards that require an expert
+- have audio quality standards that require expert attention

 All of the above cases are excellent reasons to outsource your audio production work.
-The beauty of audio production is that it’s relatively simple to do, and can be handled easily and inexpensively.
+The beauty of audio production is that it’s relatively simple, and can be handled easily and inexpensively.
 Here are some considerations for anyone considering passing off audio production/postproduction duties to a third party.

 Outsourcing is cheaper than you think

 Because basic audio production and postproduction require relatively little training, it can be outsourced inexpensively.
 If you don’t own any audio equipment, consider renting a small studio space that covers only your basic production needs.
-In the past, full-service studios were the norm and charged premium rates to cover the costs of expertly trained technicians and specialty studio equipment.
-It’s becoming increasingly common for small project studios to contain simple equipment to cut costs for high-volume content creators.
-Some of the equipment can be operated without the help of a technician, cutting studio rental costs even further.
+In the past, full-service studios were not only commonplace, but charged premium rates to cover the costs of expertly trained technicians and specialty studio equipment.
+It’s becoming increasingly common for small project studios to house simple equipment to cut costs for high-volume content creators.
+Some of the equipment can be operated without the help of a technician, reducing rental costs even further.

 Audio files are small

 Even high-quality lossless audio codecs like .WAV and .AIFF files are relatively small, and therefore can be sent easily over the web.
+High-quality lossless compressed versions can be made and used in production to shrink files sizes even further (see our post on saving disk space with lossless compressed audio).
 Consider using a cloud service like Adobe Creative Cloud, Google Drive, Dropbox, or Hightail to send files back and other between you and your audio technician.
 You should be able to upload and download audio files over a broadband connection with relative ease.
-For reference, one hour of CD-quality audio is approximately 600 MB, whereas one hour of Blu-Ray quality video would be roughly 16.4 GB or 27 times the size.
+For reference, one hour of compressed CD-quality audio is approximately 350 MB, whereas one hour of Blu-Ray quality video would be roughly 16.4 GB or 54 times the size.

 Production still needs your attention